flatiron/prompt/README.md

 ### Skipping Prompts

-Sometimes power users may wish to skip promts and specify all data as command line options. if a value is set as a property of `prompt.override` prompt will use that instead of prompting the user.
+Sometimes power users may wish to skip prompts and specify all data as command line options. if a value is set as a property of `prompt.override` prompt will use that instead of prompting the user.